 After 15 years in the New York publishing industry, Chris Pavone knows better than most what makes a good book…

-Last year’s sensational debut, The Expats – a globe-trotting, cat-and-mouse spy thriller – was an international bestseller, won the Edgar Best First Novel Award, a clutch of nominations and secured a major Hollywood film deal.
+His sensational debut, The Expats – a globe-trotting, cat-and-mouse spy thriller – was an international bestseller, winning the Edgar Best First Novel Award, a clutch of nominations and securing a major Hollywood film deal.

 It was destined to be a hard act to follow but one that this smart writer was more than up to with his exciting and instinctive feel for the world of espionage and fine line in devilish plotting and electrifying suspense.